ndarosa2/CS598_DL4H_Project/README.md

 ------------
 The original paper's GitHub has a that README.md provides model training and evaluation reproduction steps for diagnoses prediction; however, more detailed steps is provided below:

-1. Using a feed foward network, train and diagnoses prediction using a feed forward network
+1. Using a feed forward network, train and evaluate the models for diagnoses prediction only using the CUI datasets
 	*
 2 Run the model for diagnoses prediction using a feed forward network python 02_FFN_diagprediction.py --inputdata=prepared_data.npz --nEpochs=50 --kFold=1